GabeScott/standard-works-vault/General Conference/1980 October - The Doctrines of the Kingdom.md

 # The Doctrines of the Kingdom

-*By By Shirley W. Thomas - Second Counselor in the Relief Society General Presidency*
+By Shirley W. Thomas - *Second Counselor in the Relief Society General Presidency*

 *Given in the October session of the 1980 General Conference*